 Save on Daily Parking Fees

 Boondocking is a term used for camping in a location that does not have any amenities like water, electricity, or sewer hookups.
-This can be a great way to save money on camping fees, as you will not pay for any of these services.
+This can be a great way to save money on camping fees, as you will not pay for these services.
 When boondocking, there are a few things to keep in mind, such as making sure you have enough water and propane for your trip.
-You may also consider using a solar panel to power your RV.
+You may again consider using a solar panel to power your RV.

 Travel with Others

-Another way to save on fuel is to carpool with other RVs.
+Another way to save on fuel is to carpool with other RVers.
 If you’re traveling with friends or family, take turns driving and let everyone share the gas costs.
 You can also look for RV caravans or convoys going to the same destination as you.
 Traveling together can save money, but it’s also a great way to meet new people and make friends.

 Summary of Tips to Save Money on Gas